gvwilson/thirdbit/fiction/maddy-roo/index.md

 "Negative," the bot said firmly.
 "This one will not be attacking at all.
 It does not have to now that its regulator has been rendered inoperative."
-Without warning it twisted its long arms around at an angle no living thing could have matched.
+It twisted its long arms around at an angle no living thing could have matched.

-A high-pitched whine was followed by a tinny *clink!* as a screw dropped and bounced off a stone.
+A high-pitched whine was followed by a tinny *clink!*
+A screw dropped and bounced off a stone.
 Whine-*clink!*
 Whine-*clink!*
 Whine-*clink!*
 Three more screws fell to the ground.

 "There."
 The bot held up the black box that had been fastened to its back, studied it for a moment,